cdktf/cdktf-provider-consul/docs/preparedQuery.csharp.md

 - *Type:* string

+The ACL token to use when saving the prepared query.

+This overrides the token that the agent provides by default.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.17.0/docs/resources/prepared_query#token PreparedQuery#token}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs/resources/prepared_query#token PreparedQuery#token}

 ---